How Much Do Independent M&A Advisors Make? Real 2026 Deal Income ($1M–$50M)

 Total gross income

-Gross before taxes and engagement expenses.
-Success fee uses the Modified Lehman 3-3-2-1-1 formula standard in lower-middle-market advisory.
+Gross before tax and expenses.
+Success fee uses the 3-3-2-1-1 formula floor; negotiated LMM rates often run higher.

 Career Strategy Session — $997 →